 equivalent of forest and mineral products ins the annual

 The Phoenix Project

-to a Democracy and "Solar Hydrogen Economy" with wartime-speed
+Shifting to a to a Democracy and "Solar Hydrogen Economy"

 Unlike other energy plans proposed by the last eight Presidents, Al Gore, John McCain and or T. Boone Pickens, the Phoenix Project plan to shift to a Solar Hydrogen Economy is the only detailed technical and economic proposal that can make the U.S. energy independent of not just imported oil, but all fossil & nuclear fuels by 2020, by mass-producing wind and other solar powered hydrogen production systems that could have been mass-produced in the 1920s.